enhance-dev/enhance.dev/src/views/docs/md/learn/concepts/single-file-components.md

 ## Template

-The template function that defines what your custom element should expand to is passed an `html` function and a state object containing attributes.
+Define a pure function that returns the HTML markup you want your custom element to encapsulate.

 ```javascript
 export default function HelloWorld({ html, state }) {